NestorHiebl/DiscreteMathematicsUsingAComputer/README.md

-The software in question comes in the form of a literate Haskell module named `stdm.lhs`, and was originally intended for use with Hugs 98 - a Haskell compiler and REPL which has since fallen out of use and is no longer in development. ´ghci´ is listed as a viable alternative, but the code in the module does not compile on the current-day `ghc` implementation, even when Haskell 98 is explicitly named as the language standard version.
+The software in question comes in the form of a literate Haskell module named `stdm.lhs`, and was originally intended for use with Hugs 98 - a Haskell compiler and REPL which has since fallen out of use and is no longer in development. `ghci` is listed as a viable alternative, but the code in the module does not compile on the current-day `ghc` implementation, even when Haskell 98 is explicitly named as the language standard version.